 If there is no family member, friend, or informal carer suitable to be the person’s representative, the DoLS office will appoint a paid representative.
 Their name should be recorded in the person’s health and social care records.

-They have the right to request the advice and support of an IMCA (see Independent Mental Capacity Advocacy Service).
+They have the right to request the advice and support of an IMCA (see Independent Mental Capacity Advocacy Service chapter).

 In Re KT & others, which was heard before the Court of Protection, Mr Justice Charles approved the use of general visitors to act as Rule 3A Representatives when there is no one else – such as family members or advocates – available to act for the person who is the subject of the proceedings.
 General visitors are commissioned by the Court of Protection to visit the person and others involved in the case, and report back their findings.
 Appointing a general visitor safeguards the rights of the person in the proceedings.